 There Will be Blood!

-There Will be Blood is a 2007 movie starring Daniel Day-Lewis.
-The movie is based on Upton Sinclair’s book Oil!
-Mr. Sinclair’s great book was published in 1927 and dealt with the struggles of greed and fear that many faced in the early days of the oil industry in Southern California.
-I am sure that if Mr. Sinclair were writing his book today, 89 years later, the story line would be the same.
+There Will be Blood, a 2007 movie starring Daniel Day-Lewis, is based on Upton Sinclair’s book Oil!, published in 1927.
+Mr. Sinclair’s novel dealt with the struggle of greed and fear that many faced in the early days of the oil industry in Southern California.
+If Mr. Sinclair were writing his book today, 93 years later, the storyline would probably be similar.